Consider Using Sandalwood Oils and products as a Natural Mosquito Repellent

 Another good reason for using sandalwood oil as a natural mosquito repellent, is that mosquito sticks have a pleasant aroma.
 This is in comparison to the smell of a chemical repellent, which as we all know, doesn’t smell nice at all.
 So not only are you getting rid of the pesky bugs, you’re also adding a nice aroma to the area you’re sitting in.

-Sandalwood sticks from New Mountain offer the safest and most environmentally friendly way of defeating those nasty mozzies.
-Check out various different types of natural mosquito sticks and other mosquito products.
+Sandalwood sticks from New Mountain offer the safest and most environmentally friendly way of defeating those nasty mosquitos.
+Check out various different types of natural mosquito sticks or our beautiful incense sticks perfect for an indoor alternative.